Im-IntoDev/TextFlex/README.md

 local player = Players.LocalPlayer
 local playerGui = player.PlayerGui

-local textFlex = require(path.to.TextFlex) -- "path.to" being a placeholder.
+local textFlex = require(path.to.TextFlex) -- "path.to" being a placeholder, so replace with actual path.

 -- Note that you obviously don't have to create the UI stuff inside of a script.
 It can be premade in the editor, which is optimal anyways. local screenGui = Instance.new("ScreenGui")